-- 1. Complete the application form for the program of interest containing biographical and other requested information and submit it. - 2.
-A completed application includes: - o Application form: completed, signed, and dated - o Non-refundable \$50 application fee.
+- 1. A completed application includes: - Application form: completed, signed, and dated - Non-refundable \$50 application fee.
 Applications received without this fee will not be processed.
-Applications submitted after June 1 must include a \$50 late fee. - o Current résumé - o Personal statement included on the application form - o Work Profile & Teaching Status Form - o Recommendation Waiver & Instructions Form - o Letter(s) of recent professional or personal recommendation, sent from the recommender directly to the Sunbridge Institute Admissions Office. - o Order Official Transcripts Form, if applicable - If applicable, an official transcript bearing the seal of a degree-granting institution, indicating your highest degree earned (or credits earned), sent from the granting institution directly to the Sunbridge Institute Admissions Office.
-Otherwise, a high school transcript or diploma. - 3.
-If applying for Financial Aid, all appropriate paperwork should be submitted concurrently with the program application and the same non-refundable \$50 application fee reference above. - 4.
-Once a completed application is received and completed, it will be forwarded to the appropriate program director.
+Applications submitted after June 1 must include a \$50 late fee. - o Current résumé - Personal statement included on the application form - Work Profile & Teaching Status Form - Recommendation Waiver & Instructions Form - Letter(s) of recent professional or personal recommendation, sent from the recommender directly to the Sunbridge Institute Admissions Office. - Order Official Transcripts Form, if applicable - If applicable, an official transcript bearing the seal of a degree-granting institution, indicating your highest degree earned (or credits earned), sent from the granting institution directly to the Sunbridge Institute Admissions Office.
+Otherwise, a high school transcript or diploma. - 2.
+If applying for Financial Aid, all appropriate paperwork should be submitted concurrently with the program application. - 3.
+Once an application is received and completed, it will be forwarded to the appropriate program director.
 Applicants will then be contacted to arrange for a phone interview.
 Admissions decisions are sent out soon thereafter, on a rolling basis.
+Applications submitted after the regular application deadline of June 1 will be considered on a space-available basis.